eranif/wxCustomControls/README.md

 For example, lets assume you have a tree representing the file system.
 You want folders to be displayed first, sorted A-Z, followed by files (which should also be sorted A-Z)

-Also, lets assume that you keep client data per node, holding the node type, so your code should look something like this:
+Also, let's assume that you keep client data per node, holding the node type, so your code should look something like this:

 ```c++
 clTreeCtrl* tree = new clTreeCtrl(this);